byxorna/goji/README.md

   "health-check":"/_health",
   // what service port to use.
 Defaults to 80, but you can override for TCP services "port":80
+  // options is an optional map[string]string of arbitrary options you can switch on in your templates
+  // these are useful to specify behavior logic per service
+  options: { "acl-match": "-m beg", "healthcheck-rate":"100" }
 }
 ```